 Today, I want to talk about exactly that subject and magic number.

 To answer those questions, let’s first talk about where that number comes from.
 I didn’t pick it out of hat!
 There’s a reason why it’s $50 a day and not $49, 37, or 69.50!
 Fifty dollars is a rolling average for a world trip that not only includes day-to-day expenses but also the cost of flights, travel insurance, your backpack, your gear, and special tourist discount cards.

-That works out to be $18,250 USD for EVERYTHING.
+That works out to be $18,250 USD for EVERYTHING for a year.
 It’s all-inclusive.
-A lot of times when people say “You can travel Europe for $20 a day,” they are only including day to day expenses.
+A lot of times when people say “You can travel Europe for $20 a day,” they are only including day-to-day expenses.